 What about Marketplace deployments and on-prem deployments?

-The sections above describe the recommended deployment method from NetApp Cloud Central.
-You can also deploy Cloud Manager in AWS from the AWS Marketplace and you can install Cloud Manager on-premises.
+The sections above describe the recommended deployment method for the Connector, which is from Cloud Manager.
+You can also deploy a Connector in AWS from the AWS Marketplace and you can install the Connector on-premises.

 If you use the Marketplace, permissions are provided in the same way.
 You just need to manually create and set up the IAM role, and then provide permissions for any additional accounts.